dron12261games/SFT-GZDoom-Classic/README.md

 - `C` - Fly/Swim Down

 # Updating
-When upgrading to a newer version of GZDoom, you just need to replace the files of the new build of GZDoom into the folder with GZDoom Classic.
+When upgrading to a newer version of UZDoom, you just need to replace the files of the new build of UZDoom into the folder with UZDoom Classic.
 All settings, etc. will remain safe and intact.

 # Extra